Quarri6343/Wdmla/README.md

 - [GTNHLib](https://github.com/GTNewHorizons/GTNHLib/releases/latest)

 # Supported mods
-- All mods that Waila supports
+- Most of the mods that Waila supports
-- All mods that supports Waila
+- Most of the mods that supports Waila
 - And more...?

 # Permanent Incompatibilities